Why Get A Waterless Or Portable Composting Toilet? Learn How To DIY

 This nonelectric waterless toilet is easy to install and utilizes aerobic decomposition as well as evaporation to decompose human waste reducing unit by 90%.

 The system requires no electricity and has a drain system for excess liquid.
 A modern toilet seat that softly closes ensures comfort.
+And then to add some glamor you can light up the bowl.

 How the composting Toilet (composting toilet) works